 The internet is great.
 Not only has it allowed for an unprecedented level of connectivity around the world, it’s also ushered in a new age of innovation.
 On what seems like a daily basis, internet-enabled technologies are changing daily life for everyone from toddlers to seniors.
 Between smart homes, mobile devices, and robot dogs that can open doors, the world is an infinitely more interesting and enjoyable place thanks to the internet.
 However, like most things, there is a seedy underbelly to the internet that most of us never see.
 That is, of course, unless you buy illegal drugs there.

-Commonly referred to as the “dark web,” this secret section of the internet effectively acts as a kind of black market, giving criminals access to a variety of unsavory elements like weapons, drugs, and a bunch of other stuff you’d best avoid.
+Commonly referred to as the dark web, this secret section of the internet effectively acts as a kind of black market, giving criminals access to a variety of unsavory elements like weapons, drugs, and a bunch of other stuff you’d best avoid.
 Thanks to the use of cryptocurrencies and the special software required to access it, transactions on the dark web go widely undetected, an understandable perk when it comes to engaging in these decidedly illegal activities.
-But how safe is it really to, say, buy illegal drugs on the dark web?
-According to one study, it’s the safest place to do it.
+But, how safe is it really to buy illegal drugs on the dark web?

-Despite the obvious pitfalls of performing illegal transactions on the internet (even undetectable ones), buying drugs on the dark web has a whole bevy of unique problems.
+Despite the obvious moral and legal perils of performing illegal transactions on the internet (even supposedly undetectable ones), buying drugs on the dark web has a whole bevy of unique problems.

 The study reported that, while the dark web was the safest place to buy illegal drugs, those attempting to purchase often experience loss of money, long waits and sometimes didn’t even receiving the product at all.
-And, illegal or not, those are some pretty bad pitfalls for anyone trying to run a business.
+And, illegal or not, those are some pretty bad pitfalls for anyone attempting an online purchase.